 - My dear brothers and sisters, this afternoon, I have only one take-home message for you and all the commissions, group and council members on how to play our role as leaders and members of this chaplaincy.

-- This take-home message in the form of a FRAMEWORK is– to COOPERATE, COLLABORATE, COMMUNICATE, CONVERGE, COMPLIMENT with and between the chaplaincy and Parish to CREATE unity and integration and to address the issue of our Catholic brothers and sisters who are no more coming to our Catholic church and to map strategy on how to win them back to Christ.
+- This take-home message in the form of a FRAMEWORK is– to COOPERATE, COLLABORATE, COMMUNICATE, CONVERGE, COMPLIMENT with and between the chaplaincy and Parish to CREATE unity and integration and to address the issue of our Catholic brothers and sisters who are no more coming to our Catholic Church and to map a strategy on how to win them back to Christ.

-- Remember that the different commissions that were created are not here to compete but to coordinate and create a united & integrated chaplaincy.
+- Remember that the different commissions that were created are not here to compete, but to coordinate and create a united & integrated chaplaincy.
 I urge you as chaplaincy commissions/ members to be mindful and swing into action to win back souls for God through the outreach programs we have started.

 - Enjoy good fellowship with each other as we celebrate togetherness and thanksgiving for Fr.
 Leonard’s 1stanniversary as a priest.
 We pray that he can sustain all the trials and tribulations so that he will become a valuable gift of God.
-May God’s abundant grace and blessings be shower upon Fr.
-Leonard with good health, energy, freshness, commitment, care and love to continue working in the Pastoral vineyard of the Lord in the diocese of Finland as we move forward as a united and integrated chaplaincy to lead and address our Pastoral Priorities of Catholic Faith formation, Family issues and Reaching out to all our Parishioners to build his kingdom in our time and in the process becoming oneness in Faith, Heart, Family and Parish.
+May God’s abundant grace and blessings are showered upon Fr.
+Leonard with good health, energy, freshness, commitment, care and love to continue working in the Pastoral vineyard of the Lord in the diocese of Finland as we move forward as a united and integrated chaplaincy to lead and address our Pastoral Priorities of Catholic Faith formation, Family issues and reaching out to all our Parishioners to build his kingdom in our time and in the process becoming oneness in Faith, Heart, Family and Parish.

-Congratulation once again Fr.
+Congratulation once again, Fr.
 Leonard